Brett-Tanner/Journal/Apr_23.md

     - Moves all the info from the entered child to the SS imported one
     - Moves all invoices etc. from entered child to SS imported one
     - Needs to be a confirm page showing the kids to be merged cos SMs can't be trusted to enter the right number
+  - [] Should be able to print a list of kids attending from the page showing them

 - Coupons